mattyk33/ClimateApp-SQLalchemy/README.md

 When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.

-# Bonus: Other Recommended Analyses

-The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 # Temperature Analysis I